Melanie-Lo-CS/Presentation/README.md

 ## Purpose Of Program

 This program is serving an understanding of mental illness that some people struggle or suffer with.
-It's to spread awareness of how they're also humans just like every other person.
-The program is to bring understanding and how they're also not alone in their journey.
 In my personal life I struggle with anxiety, and I know other people are walking in a similar path.
-We wanna bring support and that they can do it.
+We wanna bring support and that some people are here for those in need.
 In our society, my team and I wanna explain what mental illness does to a person and how they're affected by it.
 By doing this we have a survey that brings down to certain outcomes and different outcomes as well.
 We also want others to acknowledge their well-being because it can affect how those with mental illness feel and think.

 ## Algorithms and Abstraction